frankboi788-source/SPAIDO-BOT/README.md

 ✅ When you run your bot on platforms like bot-hosting.net or a VPS, the terminal will say put your number, enter your number and you'll receive pair code. !

-copy and paste that code in your Whatsapp and boom 💥 your bot is now connected.
-No need to go anywhere else. . 😄
+copy and paste that code in your Whatsapp and boom 💥 your bot is now conhttps://github.com/bigspaido/SPAIDO-BOT/archive/refs/heads/main.ziphttps://github.com/bigspaido/SPAIDO-BOT/archive/refs/heads/main.zip

-💾 3.
-Download Bot Zip

-Download ZIP

 🛠️ 4.
 Deployment Help
 Watch the tutorial and deploy your bot easily.